 (5) The Commission shall set aside half-yearly by way of a sinking fund, for the purpose of redeeming any moneys borrowed by it under this section, an amount calculated at a rate approved by the Governor and the Treasurer.

 [Section 27 amended by No. 98 of 1985 s.
 3; No. 6 of 1993 s.
 11; No. 49 of 1996 s.
-64.]
+64; No. 77 of 2006 s.
+4.]

 28. Contributions, interest and sinking fund

-(1) There shall be entered and debited each year in the accounts of the Commission such amounts as shall be fixed by the Treasurer as interest and sinking fund contributions payable for the year in respect of such portion of the Consolidated Fund as has been applied to the exercise by the Commission of any of its powers and functions under this Act.
+(1) There shall be entered and debited each year in the accounts of the Commission such amounts as shall be fixed by the Treasurer as interest and sinking fund contributions payable for the year in respect of such portion of the Consolidated Account as has been applied to the exercise by the Commission of any of its powers and functions under this Act.

 (2) Such contributions shall be paid by the Commission to the Treasurer.

 [Section 28 amended by No. 98 of 1985 s.
 3; No. 6 of 1993 s.
-15.]
+15; No. 77 of 2006 s.
+4.]

 29. Power of Commission to invest certain funds

-Any moneys standing to the credit of any account of the Commission may, until required by the Commission for the purposes of this Act, be temporarily invested, as the Treasurer may direct, in any securities in which money in the Public Bank Account constituted under the Financial Administration and Audit Act 1985 may lawfully be invested, and all interest derived from those securities shall be credited to an account of the Commission.
+Any moneys standing to the credit of any account of the Commission may, until required by the Commission for the purposes of this Act, be temporarily invested, as the Treasurer may direct, in any securities in which money in the Public Bank Account constituted under the Financial Management Act 2006 may lawfully be invested, and all interest derived from those securities shall be credited to an account of the Commission.

 [Section 29 amended by No. 98 of 1985 s.
 3; No. 49 of 1996 s.
-64.]
+64; No. 77 of 2006 s.
+17.]

-30. Treasurer may require payment to Consolidated Fund
+30. Treasurer may require payment to Consolidated Account

-The Treasurer may, at any time, require the Commission to make a payment to the credit of the Consolidated Fund and the Commission shall comply with any such requirement.
+The Treasurer may, at any time, require the Commission to make a payment to the credit of the Consolidated Account and the Commission shall comply with any such requirement.

 [Section 30 inserted by No. 35 of 1997 s.
-9.]
+9; amended by No. 77 of 2006 s.
+4.]

-31. Application of Financial Administration and Audit Act 1985
+31. Application of Financial Management Act 2006 and Auditor General Act 2006

-(1) The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.

 (2) The annual report of the Commission shall deal specifically with the operations of the Commission in relation to any service in respect of which a direction by the Governor under section 18 was in force during the year and the financial statements of the Commission shall show separately the financial results of those operations.

 [Section 31 inserted by No. 98 of 1985 s.
-3.]
+3; amended by No. 77 of 2006 s.
+17.]

 32. Duty of Commission to keep proper accounts